Defending Stalking Charges in Utah

 Does the other person have to be truly afraid for it to be stalking?

-Fear and emotional distress are central issues, but prosecutors often try to prove those issues through the overall pattern rather than one statement.
-The defense frequently challenges whether the conduct actually supports reasonable fear or whether the accusation is being exaggerated during a personal conflict.
+Fear and emotional distress are central issues, but prosecutors may try to prove them through the alleged pattern of conduct rather than one single statement.
+The defense may challenge whether the alleged fear was reasonable, whether the contact was actually unwanted, whether the parties continued communicating mutually, or whether the allegation is being exaggerated because of a breakup, custody dispute, workplace conflict, or other motive.

 Can I still be charged if I never threatened anyone?